ngntrgduc/Batch-page-loader/README.md

 ```

 ## Todo
-- [ ] Find new icon with more size
+- [ ] Find a new icon with more size
-- [ ]

 ## Contributing
-If you found a bug or want to contribute, feel free to open a issue/pull requests.
+If you found a bug or want to contribute, feel free to open an issue/pull requests.
 All contributions are welcomed.

 ## Coffee
 If you like this project and you want to support me, you can [buy me a coffee :coffee:](https://ko-fi.com/ngntrgduc).
 Thank you very much 💖.